ArneBinder/recursive-embedding/docker/create-corpus/dbpedia-nif/README.md

 Configure parameters in [`docker/create-corpus/dbpedia-nif/.env`](.env), especially set `HOST_VIRTUOSO_DATA` to the value of `db_dir` and `HOST_CORPORA_OUT` to the directory you want to output the corpus files (size: ~30 GB).

-To start the processing, execute from project root:
+To start the processing, execute from repository root:

 ```bash
 cd docker/create-corpus/dbpedia-nif && docker-compose up corpus-dbpedia-nif